Sitewide Sale! 20% Off Men's + Women's Apparel | Details

 March through November for lowland fishing and float trips on the Bighorn.

+Spring: good baetis hatches on the Bighorn.
+Cicadas on the right years.
 Summer in the mountains has the whole range of hatches compressed into a very short time—all the way from golden stones and green drakes to PMDs and midges.
 Golden trout are a specialty, but they don't succumb easily.
 It’s heavy on the hoppers in the lowlands.
+Fall: We still have lots of hoppers around in the low country until they are diminished by frost.
+We also have clouds of tricos (especially on the Bighorn), followed by a really long season of baetis.
+Fall fishing is predominantly with streamers on the Bighorn.

 Wind River Mountain extended trips are generally at an elevation between 9,500 and 11,000 feet.
 Almost every species of trout can be found there in the nearly 3,000 glacially carved lakes and the small streams running between.
 Predominantly, we fish for cutthroat, brook, and golden trout (and hybrids).
 We access this true wilderness via backpacking, riding a horse, or walking with horses or llamas carrying the gear.